Education

 SECONDARY

 Endometriosis is the most common cause of secondary dysmenorrhea.
 It is most commonly diagnosed in ages 25-29.
-Although studies show that Black women have 40% lower incidence of endometriosis than white women (Osayande, 2013), practitioners believe that endometriosis like other pain conditions are underreported and underdiagnosed in Black women.
-Other causes inclyde adenomyosis, fibroids, interstitial cystitis & chronic pelvic pain syndrome.
+Although studies show that Black women have 40% lower incidence of endometriosis than white women (Osayande, 2013), practitioners believe that endometriosis, like other pain conditions, is underreported and underdiagnosed in Black women.
+Other causes include adenomyosis, fibroids, interstitial cystitis & chronic pelvic pain syndrome.
 Paradoxically, uterine cancer rarely produces pain.

 ENDOMETRIOSIS

-When examined by a gynecologist, there can be findings of a uterus retroverted (titled to the back), retroflexed (stuck down towards the back), fixed and immobile.
-In addition, there may be cysts in the ovary called an endometrioma or nodules on ligaments close to the rectum.
+When examined by a gynecologist, there can be findings of a uterus retroverted (tilted to the back), retroflexed (stuck down towards the back), fixed, and immobile.
+In addition, there may be cysts in the ovary called endometrioma or nodules on ligaments close to the rectum.

 ADENOMYOSIS